HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 - Details of 15 assets were uploaded for rendering.

-- There are 19 URLs in total, three of which are custom URLs, 8 are uuid URLs, and 8 are short URLs, which are combinations of original, tablet, smartphone, and desktop renditions.
+- There are 19 URLs in total, three of which are custom URLs, eight are uuid URLs, and eight are short URLs, which are combinations of original, tablet, smartphone, and desktop renditions.

       | Asset    | Type          | Size                                      |
       | -------- | ------------- |-----------------------------------------  |